 Let’s look at a couple of different examples of functional resumes to help guide your own resume writing.

 In this example, you’ll see that the experience section lists the years worked at the companies.
 This is a way to provide a high-level timeline that can help draw focus away from a gap.
 This person also includes an “Areas of Experience” section that gives a more detailed view of experiential skills.
 This can be a good opportunity to include skills relevant to the job description that may not fall into one of your themes.

 Customer Service Representative with over three years of experience resolving complex customer inquiries.
 Passionate about building strong customer relationships, driving brand loyalty, and increasing customer engagement.

 Area of Experience

 Retail Sales, Data Entry, Microsoft Office, Typing, Complaint resolution, Service-based selling, Fluency in French and Spanish

 Created customer service email scripts used across the company to interact with customers.
-Single-handedly created customer service representative training manual, reducing onboarding process from 8 to 6 weeks.
+Single-handedly created customer service representative training manual, reducing the onboarding process from 8 to 6 weeks.
 Reduced average customer representative call time by 90 seconds with intuitive online training

-Answered an average 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes and lost orders.
+Answered an average of 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes and lost orders.
 Achieved 97% average customer satisfaction rating, surpassing team goal by 12%.

 Consistently exceeded application targets by 10%+ with innovative up-selling techniques.
-Pioneered development of improved system for following up with unsatisfied customers, reducing customer churn by 6%.
+Pioneered development of an improved system for following up with unsatisfied customers, reducing customer churn by 6%.